Interferometry - Fringes and Phases

 Contamination on Ultraviolet (UV) Optics

 Contamination can find its way onto all types of optics.
-Even if it is hard to see the contamination, it may be easy to see the damage it causes to optics that have been subjected to intense light.
 UV light is generally more likely to break molecular bonds and cause damage than visible or infrared light.
 Contamination can make a good optic appear to have a low threshold for laser induced damage.
 Here we’ll explain a few types of contamination, and we’ll show what can be done to prevent contamination on UV optics.

 Read More